RHE (Relationship and Health Education) – ‘Life To The Full’

 - To foster the attitude that what we say with our bodies should reflect what we mean in our hearts and minds.

-- To help pupils to develop a healthier, safer lifestyle.
+- To help pupils to develop a healthier, safer lifestyle, including when online.

-- To prepare pupils to play an active role as citizens and to understand the Catholic vision of what it means to be citizens of the Kingdom/reign of God
+- To prepare children to play an active role as citizens and to understand the Catholic vision of what it means to be citizens of the Kingdom/reign of God.